Feeling Blue? Then Go Here

 And we all immediately felt better.
 An attractive blonde woman tooling around in a mini cart prodding a mini horse with a mini whip?
 Yes.
 Around and around in circles she went.
 We stared, mesmerized.
 Where were we?

 There is a fifth dimension beyond that which is known to man.
 It is a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.
 This is the dimension of imagination.
 It is an area which we call “The Blue Slope Country Museum”.

 We parked and walked over to the welcoming area, past the “Hanicap” (sic) parking area and paid admission to their annual “Fall Festival Tyme.”
-(My Festivals and Fairs page) This is really the only day you should visit this place, as I believe you must schedule any other museum visit with them directly.
+This is really the only day you should visit this place, as I believe you must schedule any other museum visit with them directly.
 And I’m not really sure you want to be here alone.

 I kid.
 I think.

 We checked out the festival first and it was pretty much a scaled down version of one of Connecticut’s many fall town fairs.
 I have never enjoyed the whole town fair thing (I didn’t grow up here and they didn’t exist where I’m from), so the idea of a smaller version of them appeals to me.

 This one had a decidedly “museumish” feel to it which again, I had no problem with.
 They trot out lots of antique farm machinery (which may still be in use here in Franklin) as well as a bunch of weird pack animal competition rings.
 Frankly, I don’t understand the whole putting donkeys through their paces spectacle, but a small crowd was gathered watching exactly that.